corbitt799/SENATIA_2025_Projects/README.md

-# ESP32 Camera and Particle Boron Remote Monitor Setup
+# SE NATIA 2025 Conference Projects

-This repository contains setup details and useful links for
+This repository contains setup details and useful links for our 2025 projects.

+Please DO NOT try to work ahead of the class.
+We will reference sections of this site when appropriate.

 ---